jasoryeh/Input-Fun/README.md

 # InputFun

+This project was created a while back as a "test" program, and is no longer actively maintained.
+I intended this to be a Bukkit plugin that I created for fun to test out my Java skills.
+Thanks for understanding.

 ```
 A Minecraft Plugin I am working on that is supposed to relieve boredom for players in-game.
 Hope ya enjoy it!
 ```